ponylang/pony-tutorial/expressions/literals.md

 ## String Literals

-String literals are enclosed with single quotes `"` or triple quotes `"""`.
+String literals are enclosed with double quotes `"` or triple-quoted `"""`.
 They can contain any kind of bytes and various escape sequences:

 * `\u00FE` unicode escape sequence with 4 hex digits encoding one code point
 * `\u10FFFE` unicode escape sequence with 6 hex digits encoding one code point